We Decided Against IVF

 We all know that endometriosis can spread to other areas not shown in this ultrasound.
 Imaging doesn't always tell the full story.
 No endo was a good sign, but I left with more questions than answers.
 Where was my pain coming from?
 I don’t understand.

-They probably think I’m crazing.
+They probably think I’m crazy.

 My nurse called me a few days later to discuss the findings.
 My bloodwork was promising.
 Imaging didn’t show any endo.
 What I haven’t shared was that after my consult, my husband and I discussed the pros and cons of every option.
 The physical complications, the time and money involved, and the “what-ifs” if we never have children.
 Going through this process, I surprised myself in how quickly I was able to decide.
 More importantly, my husband and I were in the same page.